-Do you wake up with a sore jaw from grinding your teeth in your sleep?
-Perhaps your partner has noticed that you grind or clench your teeth in your sleep?
-You could have bruxism.
+If you wake up with a sore jaw from grinding your teeth in your sleep you could have bruxism.

 Bruxism can cause abnormal wear and tear of the teeth and gums.
 Our teeth are not designed to be clenched or closed – in fact, teeth should only be touching when we eat our food, and only momentarily, as we chew.
 Bruxism can cause pain in the mouth, teeth and jaw, as well as cause headaches and face pain.
-On top of pain, long term teeth grinding can result in a breaking down of the enamel of the teeth, which can lead to further dental complications.
+On top of pain, long term teeth grinding can result in a breaking down of tooth enamel, leading to further dental complications.

-Often, people who grind their teeth during sleep are unaware that they do so – and it’s their partners that alert them to the fact they’re subconsciously doing it.
+Often, people who grind their teeth during sleep are unaware that they do so – and it’s those close to them that bring it to their attention.

 Individuals may also realise they’re grinding their teeth at night when they feel warning signs of pain in their face throughout the day, or pain and tenderness of the jaw first thing in the morning.
 If you are worried you’re clenching your teeth during sleep, look out for those signs.